 Acknowledgments

 We thank Susan Kloet, and the personnel from the Leiden genome technology center (LGTC) in the LUMC for providing the sequencing support.
+HK is member of the European Reference Network for Rare Neuromuscular Diseases [ERN EURO-NMD].

 Funding

 This project was funded by the Netherlands Organization for Scientific Research (NWO, under research program VIDI, Grant # 917.164.90) and the Association Française contre les Myopathies (AFM Telethon; Grant # 22506).
 We thank the personnel of the Sequence Analysis Support Core (SASC) in the LUMC for their support in data pre-processing and data submission at the European Genome Archive.